SteadyCadence/api-docs/content/02-users.md

 `email_verified` | BooleanField | | Indicates whether the user has verified their email address.
 `last_login` | DateTimeField | | Date and time of last user login.

+***

 ### Log a User In

 ```endpoint
 POST /api/v1/account/login/
 ```

-Many endpoints of Cadasta's API require an authenticated user.
+Getting your authorization token is one of the first things you need to do before using the Cadasta Platform API.
+That's because many endpoints of Cadasta's API require an authenticated user.
 To authenticate a user, you need to sign API requests with an authorization token, which you can obtain by logging the user in.

-Getting your authorization token is one of the first things you need to do before using the Cadasta Platform API.
+Note that logging a user into the API does not log them into the platform.

 **Request payload**